andywatson00/front-end-test/README.md

 # Front-end-test

 This is a test web app with a basic authentication that makes use of ember and ember-simple-auth.
 The authentication is done via Facebook using the [Torri Library](https://github.com/Vestorly/torii).
-It also makes use of [Express](http://expressjs.com/) as a mock server.
+It also makes use of [Express](http://expressjs.com/) as a mock server for responding to API calls.

 ## Prerequisites